$Q$-shaped derived categories as derived categories of differential graded bimodules: Introduction

 \section{Introduction}

 $Q$-shaped derived categories are recent generalisations of derived categories of algebras introduced by Holm and J{\o}rgensen in~\cite{HJ22} based on ideas of Iyama and Minamoto~\cite{IM15}.
-In this generalisation, cochain complexes of modules over an algebra $A$ are replaced by `$Q$-shaped' analogues, where $Q$ is a small category satisfying suitable assumptions, see~\cite{HJ24b} for a recent survey and~\cite{DSS17,GH10,HJ19a} for previous related work.
+In this generalisation, cochain complexes of modules over an algebra $A$ are replaced by `$Q$-shaped' analogues, where $Q$ is a small category satisfying suitable assumptions, see~\cite{HJ24b} for a recent survey and~\cite{DSS17,EEG08,GH10,HJ19a} for previous related work.
 The $Q$-shaped derived category $\DerCat<Q>{A}$ is an algebraic triangulated category with small coproducts and, moreover, it is known to be compactly generated~\cite{HJ24}.
 Therefore, by Keller's Recognition Theorem~\cite{Kel94}, the $Q$-shaped derived category $\DerCat<Q>{A}$ is equivalent as a triangulated category to the usual derived category $\DerCat{\A}$ of a small differential graded category $\A$.
 On the other hand, for certain choices of $Q$, it is known that there is an equivalence of triangulated categories of the form

-where $\Gamma$ is the (possibly graded) endomorphism algebra of a well-chosen generator (typically a tilting object) of the $Q$-shaped derived category of the ground commutative ring~\cite{GHJS24,IKM17,Sai23}.
+where $\Gamma$ is the (possibly graded) endomorphism algebra of a well-chosen generator (for example a tilting object or an $m$-periodic tilting object) of the $Q$-shaped derived category of the ground commutative ring~\cite{GHJS24,IKM17,Sai23}.
 One reason why the latter descriptions are not immediately apparent is that the $Q$-shaped derived category is defined as a localisation of the category of $(A\otimes Q)$-modules, rather than as a localisation of the category of cochain complexes thereof.
 The main result in this article is that, under mild assumptions on $A$, such a description is available for arbitrary $Q$ if one considers bimodules over differential graded categories.

 \begin{theorem} Let $\kk$ be a hereditary commutative noetherian ring (e.g.~$\kk=\ZZ$ or $\kk$ is a field) and $Q$ a small $\kk$-category satisfying the assumptions in~\Cref{setup:Q-shaped-dercats}.
 Let $A$ be a $\kk$-algebra whose underlying $\kk$-module is finitely generated or flat (the latter condition is always satisfied when $\kk$ is a field).
 Then, there exists a differential graded category $\dgP{S_Q(\kk)}$ --- that depends only on $\kk$ and $Q$ --- and an equivalence of (dg enhanced) triangulated categories